ajiiz/ajiiz/README.md

 <h2>Hi </h2>
 <p>I'm Piotr Wrobel.<br />
 Third year IT student at University of Silesia.<br />
-Mainly interested in Web Development and Design.</p>
+Mainly interested in Web Development and Design.<br />
+Currently working at [@dreamstormstudios](https://dreamstormstudios.com/) as React Developer</p>

 ## About
 * Tech stack